flodms/pong/README.md

-# pong
+# Pong
 A processing app for Android and PC to play this classic arcade game

-##Android version
+## Android version
 open sketch.pde

-##PC version open pong folder and pong.pde to view source code
+## PC version open pong folder and pong.pde to view source code